Today was a better day.

-Today was Badger’s appointment with the psychologist.
+Today was Badger’s appointment.

 I stayed home and enjoyed a quiet house.